thekevalian/PokeRL/README.md

     ```
 4. You are all setup.
 Checkout the rl_train, rl_test and rl_play scripts

 When running all poke-env scripts, make sure that the Pokemon Server is up.
-You can turn it on by running the following command in your terminal:
+You can turn it on by running the following command in your terminal, while being in the pokemon-showdown directory:
 ```node pokemon-showdown start --no-security```